 - Social criteria involve the company’s relationships with its employees, local community, and other stakeholders.
 Social criteria considerations also include a company’s supply chain—whether the company’s suppliers and/or distributors hold the same standard of social values as the company itself.

 - Governance criteria relates to how transparent and fair a company is in governing itself.
 Reviews include factors such as transparent accounting and HR methods, stockholder enablement, and avoidance of conflicts of interest.
 And, of course, that the company doesn’t do anything illegal.

-This is particularly true as Millennials begin to make up a bigger portion of investors, and Gen Z adults that have not quiet entered investment markets will continue to build this trend.
+This is particularly true as Millennials begin to make up a bigger portion of investors, and Gen Z adults, who have not entered investment markets quietly, continue to build this trend.
 Therefore, PE firms need to be prepared to align with the values and investment desires of their clients.

-Take the BP oil spill as an example.
-The Deepwater Horizon disaster has cost the company $62 billion in cleanup costs and penalties as of 2018.
-In 2014, a U.S. court found that BP was primarily responsible for the disaster due to negligence and reckless conduct.
-This could have been avoided if BP was more focused on good corporate governance and better environmental practices.
-There are many other examples of companies that have cost investors millions or billions due to the consequences of poor environmental, social, and governance values.
+Both the environmental and financial toll could have been avoided if BP had been more focused on good corporate governance and better environmental practices.
+There are many other examples of companies that have cost themselves and investors millions or billions due to poor environmental, social, and governance values.

-Talented professionals want to have a positive impact and are increasingly seeking out employment with companies whose values align with their own.
+Talented professionals want to have a positive impact on the planet and are increasingly pursuing employment with companies whose values align with their own.
 Developing a strong, values-based culture in your own firm will help you hire and retain top talent in the long run.